paraspell/docs/docs/supported.md

 # List of chains supported by ParaSpell✨

-This page provides a comprehensive list of chains that are integrated within our XCM Router, XCM API, and XCM SDK.
-Since the XCM API incorporates both the XCM SDK and XCM Router packages, it inherently supports all the chains listed below, even though this is not explicitly stated.
+This page provides a list of chains integrated with the XCM Router, XCM API, and XCM SDK.
+Because the XCM API includes both the XCM SDK and the XCM Router, it supports all of the chains listed below, even if this is not explicitly stated elsewhere.

-## XCM SDK 🪄

-### Relay chains
+## Relay chains

 | Chain name | Website                           | Github | Polkadot.js                                                                                   | Supported XCM Pallet | Current supported XCM Version |
 | --------- | --------------------------------- | ------ | --------------------------------------------------------------------------------------------- | -------------------- | -------------------------- |